Nigeria is steadily moving from policy to practice in its open banking journey.

 The CBN’s Operational Guidelines followed shortly after in 2023, facilitating secure data sharing between banks and third-party providers (TPPs).
 This framework categorizes data and services into tiers with specific access requirements, promoting secure data sharing and enhancing the digital banking ecosystem.

-APIs are standardized and secure,
+APIs are standardized, secure, and interoperable;

 Nigeria’s open banking journey is spearheaded by a coalition of proactive industry stakeholders advocating for greater transparency in the financial industry.